 \subsection{Plumbed knot complements}

-We begin with a closed manifold and then move onto a knot complement.
-A closed oriented plumbed three-manifold $Y$ is described by a weighted graph $\Gamma$.
+We begin with a closed manifold and then move on to a knot complement.
+A closed oriented plumbed 3-manifold $Y$ is described by a weighted graph $\Gamma$.
 It consists of vertices $\lac v_i \rac$ and edges.
 The former carry integer weights $\lac k_i \rac$ whereas the latter carry weight $1$.
-This plumbing graph data is summarized by an adjacency matrix $B$, which is a symmetric and its size is set by the number of vertices $s$ of $\Gamma$:
+This plumbing graph data is summarized by an adjacency matrix $B$, which is a symmetric and whose size is set by the number of vertices $s$ of $\Gamma$:

-In this paper, we assume that plumbing graphs are tree.
-An interpretation of $\Gamma$ is that each vertex $v_i$ represents a $S^1$-bundle over $S^2$ whose Euler number is $k_i$.
-The edge between two vertices represents gluing two $S^1$-bundles by cutting out a $D^2$ from each base space and attaching two $T^2$'s.
-Another useful interpretation is a surgery link $L(\Gamma)$ obtained by replacing a vertex by a $k_i$-framed unknot and an edge by a Hopf link between two unknots.
+In this paper, we assume that plumbing graphs are trees.
+An interpretation of $\Gamma$ is that each vertex $v_i$ represents an $S^1$-bundle over $S^2$ whose Euler number is $k_i$.
+An edge between two vertices represents gluing two $S^1$-bundles by cutting out a $D^2$ from each base space and attaching the two $T^2$ boundaries.
+Another useful interpretation is a surgery link $L(\Gamma)$ obtained by replacing a vertex with a $k_i$-framed unknot and an edge with a Hopf link between two unknots.
 Hence $L(\Gamma)$ is always a tree link.
 Applying Dehn surgery (see Section 6.3) on $L(\Gamma)$ results in the same $Y$.
 The first homology of $Y(\Gamma)$ is

-In case $B$ is nondegenerate, $Y$ is a rational homology sphere.
-When $B$ is negative definite, we call $Y$ as a negative definite plumbed 3-manifold.
+If $B$ is nondegenerate, $Y$ is a rational homology sphere.
+When $B$ is negative definite, we refer to $Y$ as a negative definite plumbed 3-manifold.

-A plumbed 3-manifold can be presented by different plumbing graphs that are related by a set of Kirby-Neumann moves in Figure 1.
-In \cite{Ki,N,FR}, it was shown that two plumbing graphs $\Gamma$ and $\Gamma^{\prime}$ represent the same 3-manifolds $Y(\Gamma) \simeq Y(\Gamma^{\prime})$ if and only if they are related by a sequence of the moves.
+A plumbed 3-manifold can be represented by different plumbing graphs that are related by a set of Kirby-Neumann moves in Figure 1.
+In \cite{Ki,N,FR}, it was shown that two plumbing graphs $\Gamma$ and $\Gamma^{\prime}$ represent the same 3-manifold $Y(\Gamma) \simeq Y(\Gamma^{\prime})$ if and only if they are related by a sequence of these moves.

-A well known class of plumbed 3-manifold is Seifert fibered manifolds.
-Its graph is star shaped; it consists of one central vertex of degree $\geq 2$~\footnote{Degree of a vertex is number of legs emanating from it.
+A well known class of plumbed 3-manifolds consists of Seifert fibered manifolds.
+Their graphs are star-shaped; they consist of one central vertex of degree $\geq 2$~\footnote{Degree of a vertex is number of legs emanating from it.
 Degree two case is a Lens space (a special Seifert fibered manifold).} and finite number of legs attached to the central vertex.
-Degree of vertices on the legs are one or two.
-These legs are singular fibers of the manifold.
-The graph data can be summarized in the following way.
+The degrees of the vertices on the legs are one or two.
+These legs correspond to the singular fibers of the manifold.
+The graph data can be summarized as follows: